 - If the applicant is a religious professional, he/she must have a bachelor’s degree for the EB-4 religious worker occupation.
 The professional must also have a letter stating the applicant’s U.S. bachelor’s degree or its foreign equivalent.
 It is mandatory to submit an official transcript or academic record.

-- If the applicant is seeking religious employment in the United States, the letter is obligated to provide proof of applicant’s qualifications for the religious occupation/vocation.
+- If the applicant is seeking religious employment in the United States, the letter is obligated to provide proof of the applicant’s qualifications for the religious occupation/vocation.

 - If the applicant intends to work with a religious organization in the United States but as a non-professional or non-ministerial, the letter is meant to demonstrate how the organization is associated with the religious denomination.